rgeraldes24/solc/docs/examples/micropayment.rst

 they could provide a message with a lower amount and cheat the recipient out of what they are owed.

 The function verifies the signed message matches the given parameters.
-If everything checks out, the recipient is sent their portion of the Ether, and the sender is sent the rest via a ``selfdestruct``.
+If everything checks out, the recipient is sent their portion of the Ether.
 You can see the ``close`` function in the full contract.

 Channel Expiration